Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/text-formatting/Formatting_markdown.md

 **Expected**

-The user should be able to view the text in a white background box in linked channel or DM/GM on MS Teams.
+The user should be able to view the text in a white background box in the linked channel or DM/GM on MS Teams.
-After step 2, the user should be able to view the text in a grey background box in linked channel or DM/GM on MM.
+After step 2, the user should be able to view the text in a grey background box in the linked channel or DM/GM on MM.